SAP-archive/blockchain-services/README.md

-# !EXPERIMENTAL!
-Note: This project is in experimental state.
-Do not use for production use!

-# CLA-Assistant: Signature Storage
+# CLA-Assistant: Decentralized Signature Storage

-## Overview

-This project was created during the SAP Tools Hackathon 2019.
-By exploring the blockchain technology we were able to create a permanent and distributed storage solution for digital signatures.
-The idea behind this, was to find a solution which would provide a cheap and non reversible storage for a signature.
-Whenever a user signs a CLA in the repository, an automated process (e.g Github Action) will send the data to an endpoint, which inserts the data into a blockchain.
-By using the Ethereum network, data is stored world-wide, distributed and permanently.
-It is possible to connect the application to any other network.
-The API is written in node.js with express.
-We used the serverless framework (AWS) for cost optimization.
-There is also the option to run the application inside a Dockerfile.
-We highly recommend to use it as a serverless application.
+These Blockchain Services provide the option to store CLA Signatures on the [Ethereum Blockchain](https://de.wikipedia.org/wiki/Ethereum).

 ## Motivation
 To optimize data security the [GitHub Actions based CLA Handling](https://github.com/cla-assistant/github-action/blob/master/README.md) leverages Smart Contracts on the Ethereum Blockchain by storing CLA Signatures in the corresponding Distributed Ledger.

-## Status
-Tested successfully on the Ropsten Test Network using https://github.com/fabianriewe/cla-assistant-signature-storage & https://github.com/fabianriewe/cla-assistant-signature-finder.
+# Usage
 ## Prerequisites

 - AWS Account (when run in serverless mode)
-- Ethereum Wallet (when deployed on ethereum-blockchain)
+- Ethereum Wallet (when deployed on ethereum-blockchain) with some Ether for the [gas fee / transaction fee](https://ethereum.stackexchange.com/questions/3/what-is-meant-by-the-term-gas)
 - Blockchain Access (ganache, infura, truffle develop, etc.)

+## How it works

+Whenever a user signs a CLA in the repository, an automated process (e.g Github Action) will send the data to an endpoint, which inserts the data into a blockchain.
+The API is written in node.js with express.
+We used the serverless framework (AWS) for cost optimization.
+There is also the option to run the application in a [Docker Container](https://github.com/cla-assistant/blockchain-services/blob/master/Dockerfile).
+We highly recommend to use it as a serverless application.

 ## Smart Contract